Setting up a Charity (England/Wales)

 You’ll need the names and details of at least 3 trustees – there is a middle way between being small and nimble (so it’s easy to arrange meetings) and being a larger body of trustees (which will extend the skills/experience to call upon, as well as allowing more chance of a quorate meeting).
 Most Triratna charities have between 5 and 10.

-Make sure none of them are inelligible.
+Make sure none of them are ineligible.

-All trustees should understand their responsibilities and should be familiar with this handbook. [link]
+All trustees should understand their responsibilities and should be familiar with this handbook.

 Create your constitution